 Digital Strategies & Innovation team furthers the libraries’ mission by providing technical leadership for major initiatives including repositories, the virtual library experience, and access to online research tools for teaching and learning.
-This division also supports campus researchers by offering expertise and partnerships in data management plans, informatics, researcher workflows, web development, digitization, and digital preservation.
+This division also supports campus researchers by offering expertise and partnerships in data management plans, informatics, researcher workflows, Digital Humanities, digitization, 3D services, and digital preservation.

 This division is led by the Associate Dean for Digital Strategies & Innovation, Jessica Davila.

 Division Leadership Team